 Watch a Traditional Eisa Performance

 Eisa is a traditional dance that is performed throughout Okinawa during the last day of the Bon festival of the lunar calendar (July 13 - 15 according to the lunar calendar, and around the 13th - 15th of August according to the Gregorian calendar).
 This dance is an annual ritual to welcome the spirits of ancestors and send them off into the afterlife, and consists of dancers forming a line and progressing forward while dancing along to singing and taiko drumming.
 While this dance can be seen at theme parks and other places in Okinawa all throughout the year, if you have the chance you really ought to visit Uruma City to see Dento Eisa, which traditional Eisa as it has been handed down through the generations.

 While there are Eisa performances throughout the city on the last day of the Bon festival, Uruma City also holds an Eisa event after Bon is over, called the Uruma City Eisa Festival*.
 This festival is full of dynamic Eisa performances, and you will be able to see all the varying styles of Eisa from different regions all in one place.
-In 2018, the eve of the festival was on September 7th, and the actual festival took place on the 8th and 9th.
+In 2019, the eve of the festival is on August 30th, and the actual festival takes place on August 31st and September 1st.

 *The photo is of the Eisa Festival in Naha